-We recently had the pleasure of speaking with Aryenish Birdie, founder and executive director of Encompass.
+Aryenish Birdie is founder and Executive Director of Encompass.
 Prior to Encompass, Birdie was a federal lobbyist at the Physicians Committee for Responsible Medicine.
 She was part of a four-woman team instrumental in reforming the Toxic Substances Control Act to ensure that animal protection language was integrated into the law.
-We’ve featured a few highlights from the interview below.
-You can read the interview in its entirety here.
+Birdie completed her Master’s degree in Public Management from Johns Hopkins University.

 During my 20 years in the animal protection movement I’ve noticed that I’m often one of few people of color in the room when animal issues are discussed.
 And while I’m proud to be part of a movement whose victories regularly roll in, this lack of diversity, equity, and inclusion will limit our success.

 People of color make up 38% of the U.S. population, but less than 11% of staff and a mere 8% of leaders at the top 20 U.S. farmed animal protection organizations, according to an informal analysis I conducted earlier this year.
 This has led our cause to be labeled as a primarily “white movement,” one that many people of color find difficult to join.
 This problem will only intensify, as the U.S. Census Bureau estimates that by 2044 people of color will be the majority of the U.S. population.
 It begs the question: can we change a country if we don’t reflect the demographics of the people we are trying to influence?